ThomasKrenn/putty_wo_registry/README.md

 ## Minisign

-The binaries are signed with 'minisig' [minisign](https://jedisct1.github.io/minisign/).
+The binaries are signed with [minisign](https://jedisct1.github.io/minisign/).

 The compiled binaries can be verified with the following public key: